Glycemic response to beer

 The glycemic response to beer occurs because of the alcohol and malt-sugar, both of which are carbohydrates which are digested in the small intestine; they raise blood glucose.

 It is in principle no different to a candy bar or glass of coke.
 Surprisingly diet sodas are even more likely to cause you to become resistant to insulin and diabetic than those with sugar; if you value you well-being, avoid artificial sweeteners.
-It is a subject tied in with brain food.
+It's a complex subject tied in with brain food.

 So we all know that alcohol certainly affects our brains; some it turns violent and a few it simply puts to sleep.
 It dulls the senses and makes us dangerous to both ourselves and others if we get behind the wheel of a car.

 But we love it and will no doubt continue to enjoy our alcohol.
-In the context of covid-19, with a total ban on the sale of booze in South Africa in April and May, 2020, I have revived an old hobby; brewing honey brown beer.
+In the context of covid-19, with a total ban on the sale of booze in South Africa in April and May, 2020 I revived an old hobby; brewing honey brown beer.

 Using honey instead of sugar it is known as a braggot; but what is the glycemic response of my body to beer in general?

 You of course will most likely react very differently, given the context of your lifestyle and the food you eat; and the state of your pancreas.
 I recommend you test yourself.
-It is not difficult.
+It's easy.

 I decided to test my glycemic response to beer exactly in the way that I normally enjoy it; a quart before dinner at night.
-I could have cheated and first had a glass and then one course after another; but that would have changed the result drastically.
+I could have cheated and first had a glass and then one course of food followed by another few mouthfuls; but that would have changed the result drastically.

 Plus in the evening, unlike during the day when I go out and keep physically busy after a starch of which I am suspicious, at night I am a couch-potato; I sit down at the computer and write boring pages like this.
 You test yourself exactly in the way you enjoy your beer.

 What do you need?
-A glucometer, a stabbing stick and a little card that is inserted into the device.
-Four pricks of the fingers and in two-hours you will know exactly where you stand regarding the glycemic index of beer, or wine for that matter.
+A glucometer, a stabbing lance and a little card that is inserted into the device.
+In two-hours after four pricks of the fingers you will know exactly where you stand regarding the glycemic index of beer; or wine for that matter.

 Minutes